Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/getting-unique-values-from-a-javascript-array-using-set.md

 This is something Set is super good at.

-Let's say we need to loop this data first, maybe because we need to filter on some other conditions?
+Let's say we need to loop this data first because we need to filter on other conditions.

 ```js
 output = new Set();